rancher/docs/content/rancher/v2.x/en/monitoring-alerting/v2.5/configuration/prometheusrules/_index.md

 1. Click **Cluster Explorer > Monitoring** and click **Prometheus Rules.**
 1. Click **Create.**
 1. Enter a **Group Name.**
 1. Configure the rules.
-A rule group may contain either alert rules or recording rules, but not both.
+In Rancher's UI, we expect a rule group to contain either alert rules or recording rules, but not both.
 For help filling out the forms, refer to the configuration options below.
 1. Click **Create.**

 **Result:** Alerts can be configured to send notifications to the receiver(s).